kanthagirish-rit/ASL_RIT/ReadMe.txt

 - sentence_frame_mapped_w2_42.npy, sentence_frame_mapped_w1_42.npy, 						  sentence_frame_mapped_w3_42.npy
   All these files contain selected 42 features of frames for corresponding sentences.
 These can be directly used for training purposes.

 	  Note: I have not generated frame to gloss mapping for 42 features.
-If you want to perform it, bu running gloss_target_conversion.ipynb using 'key_points_42.npy' file. or
+If you want to perform it, by running gloss_target_conversion.ipynb using 'key_points_42.npy' file. or
-	  you can run contact me.
+	  you can contact me.
 I will explain on phone or video call.

 - PCA_5feat_sentence_frame_mapped_l10.npy
   Contains PCA reduced 5 feature data mapped to corresponding gloss information.